7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/_running_programs.md

 ```
 $ ./run
 ```
-When I need to run my program again, I kill the erlang shell with `Ctrl+CC`, then I can just hit the up arrow on my keyboard, which will scroll to the previous command, then I hit Return.
+When I need to run my program again, I kill the erlang shell with `Ctrl-cc`, then I can just hit the up arrow on my keyboard, which will scroll to the previous command, then I hit Return.
 No more typing in the shell!

 Potential problems when using a shell script: